apache/hudi/rfc/rfc-51/rfc-51.md

 By using lucene based secondary index, we can exactly read what we want from parquet file.

 ## Rollout/Adoption Plan
  - No effects on existing users, but if existing users want to use lucene index, they can manually add lucene index for columns

 ## Test Plan
 Describe in few sentences how the RFC will be tested.
 How will we know that the implementation works as expected?
-How will we know nothing broke?.
+How will we know nothing broke?